parthpakhare-dotcom/DSA-Codes/Leetcode/addDigits.md

     num/=10;
 }
 ```
 But we need to do this until the number obtained is a single digit number, i.e. lower than or equal to 9.
 Until then, we have to run the above code.
-Thus, the final cod is:
+Thus, the final code is:
 ## Code

 ```cpp